bytesource/rstore/README.md

 * Specify your database and table classes once, then just `require` them when needed.
 * **Safe and transparent data storage**:
   * Using database transactions: Either all files are inserted or none (also see section *Database Requirements*)
-  * The `run` method can only be run once on a single instance of `RStore::CSV` to avoid double entries
+  * To avoid double entry of data, the `run` method can only be run once on a single instance of `RStore::CSV`.

 ## Sample Usage